KLayout/klayout/macbuild/ReadMe.md

 Last modified: 2022-12-24<br>

 # 1. Introduction
-This directory **`macbuild`** contains different files required for building KLayout (http://www.klayout.de/) version 0.28.2 or later for different 64-bit macOS, including:
+This directory **`macbuild`** contains various files required for building KLayout (http://www.klayout.de/) version 0.28.2 or later for different 64-bit macOS, including:
 * Catalina    (10.15.7) : the primary development environment
 * Big Sur     (11.x)    : experimental; Apple M1 chip is not tested since the author does not own an M1 Mac
 * Monterey    (12.x)    : -- ditto --